This Step: Get a Learner Permit

 Get a Learner Permit in Missouri

 The state enlists a Graduated Driver License (GDL) program for first-time drivers who are 15 to 18 years old.
 To start the program and be allowed to legally practice driving on Missouri roads, you must obtain an MO instruction permit.
 You can apply as soon as you turn 15 years old and meet the following requirements.

 A) Ace a Few DMV Practice Permit Tests

 The state requires you to pass a vision, road sign and written test to earn an instruction permit.
 Before you apply, take multiple online practice permit tests.
-Sample test questions cover topics you’ll find on the actual MO road sign and written tests.
+Sample test questions cover topics you’ll find on the actual Missouri road sign and written tests.

 In addition to passing some practice tests, thoroughly study the Missouri Driver Guide until you feel prepared enough to breeze through the real Missouri instruction permit tests.

 B) Gather Required Documents